hyosung11/Launch-School/Courses/JS109/answers.md

 Does this function have side effects?

+Responses
+Jessica Chang (TA)
+about 17 hours ago

+> This function does not have side effects.

+This is incorrect.
+Can you explain why?

+The function mutates the value of variable `arr` and mutating an array argument is a side-effect.

+(It mutates the value of any object referenced by a non-local variable.
+Mutating an array or object argument, for instance, would be a side-effect.)

 ## Question 13 5 Points

 In the following code, the first two lines log `false`, while the third `logs` true.
 Shouldn't it be the other way around?
 Why does the code behave the way it does?